auzhangLABS/Biltz_Test_2/README.md

 ## Issues and Troubleshooting
 With method 2, an issue I faced was with the Cloudwatch agent.
-When attaching the volume block to the instance and then running it, I soon figured out that Cloudwatch was not tracking it.
+When attaching the volume block to the instance and then running it, I figured out that Cloudwatch was not tracking it.
 I resolved this by modifying the IAM role (CloudWatchAgentServerRole) for this instance and running this command: <br>
 `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json`. <br>
 This config.json file should already exist and I was able to find it in Cloudwatch